Annelise Ream posted an article

 Amelia Catalano posted an article

 On Thursday, February 18, 2016, ARLIS/NA New York members were treated to a tour of the School of Visual Arts (SVA) Library and the Milton Glaser Design Study Center and Archives, located on the second floor of 380 2nd Avenue.
-Members were greeted with...see more
+Members were...see more

 On Thursday, February 18, 2016, ARLIS/NA New York members were treated to a tour of the School of Visual Arts (SVA) Library and the Milton Glaser Design Study Center and Archives, located on the second floor of 380 2nd Avenue.
 Members were greeted with light refreshments and complimentary buttons with imagery taken from the newly renovated SVA Library website.